MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

 }
 ```

-If you want to be notified for all four stages of health events, you can remove this condition all together, and the alert will notify you irrespective of the `status` property.
+If you want to be notified for all four stages of health events, you can remove this condition all together, and the alert notifies you irrespective of the `status` property.

 > [!NOTE]
 > Each "anyOf" section should contain just one field type values.

 ### Adjusting the Resource Health alerts to avoid "Unknown" events

 Azure Resource Health can report the latest health of your resources by constantly monitoring them using test runners.
-The relevant reported health statuses are: "Available", "Unavailable", and "Degraded".
+The relevant reported health statuses are: `Available`, `Unavailable`, and `Degraded`.
 However, in situations where the runner and the Azure resource are unable to communicate, an "Unknown" health status is reported for the resource, and that is considered an "Active" health event.

 However, when a resource reports "Unknown," it's likely that its health status hasn't changed since the last accurate report.
 If you would like to eliminate alerts on "Unknown" events, you can specify that logic in the template: